pcarbo/lbfgsb-matlab/README.md

 ###Overview

-<p>L-BFGS-B is a collection of Fortran 77 routines for solving
-large-scale nonlinear optimization problems with bound constraints on the variables.
+L-BFGS-B is a collection of Fortran 77 routines for solving large-scale nonlinear optimization problems with bound constraints on the variables.
 One of the key features of the nonlinear solver is that knowledge of the Hessian is not required; the solver computes search